MarthalCZ/coding-school/README.md

 Purpose: Practice of design layout, flexbox, grid, effects, responsivity.

 ## Lauch Button
-A single button created using HTMl and CSS.
+A single button created using HTML and CSS.
 Purpose: Practice creativity and effects in button design.

 ## Guest List